top

 Who stores my information and how is it used?

 Information that you provide is de-identified and grouped with other de-identified responses to inform the development and refinement of Seedkit.
 In addition, this de-identified information is used to provide aggregated insights about the social enterprise sector, to inform policy and build the evidence base for the sector based on its economic and social contributions.
 Information may also be used to more generally inform industry-focused and academic outputs (e.g. academic journal articles and conference presentations), as well as future related research.
+For more information, please read the Terms of Use carefully, as registering for an account on this site indicates that you agree to abide by these conditions.

 In order to protect the privacy of consumers, Seedkit uses and implements professional and industry standards for the security and protection of personal information.
 For more information, please read the Terms of Use.